-Credit risk is the risk of financial loss inflicted on ISS A/S if a counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from ISS A/S's transactions with financial institutions.
-The credit risk is limited as ISS A/S has no revenue generating activities of its own and therefore no trade receivables as well as limited cash and cash equivalents.
+Credit risk is the risk of a financial loss inflicted on ISS Global A/S if a counterparty to a financial instrument fails to meet its contractual obligations.
+ISS Global A/S is exposed to credit risk primarily on transactions with financial institutions (liquid funds and derivatives with positive fair value).